 Read on to learn more about stage 3 lung cancer, what it involves, and what to expect.

 There are different ways of describing the stages of lung cancer.
-Doctors use stages to help them decide where the cancer is at any time and how it is likely to respond to specific treatments.
+Doctors use stages to help them decide where the cancer is at any time and how likely it is to respond to specific treatments.

-Regional: Cancer has spread to nearby tissues.
+- Regional: Cancer has spread to nearby tissues.

 A doctor may use numbered stages to describe NSCLC.
-The stages range from 0–4, with 0 being the earliest stage and 4 being the most advanced, or distant, stage.
+The

-SCLC: Limited or extensive SCLC
+SCLC: Limited or extensive

 For SCLC, doctors use a different system:

-Another way of staging is the TNM system.
+Another way of staging is the

 TNM focuses on: